 (iii) Sarvodaya: Sarvodaya refers to the welfare of all.
 It is different from the welfare of the majority.
 It seeks to achieve the welfare of all without exception.
 It is referred to as Ram Rajya.
 The concept of Sarvodaya was developed by Mahatma Gandhi Acharya Vinoba Bhave and J. Narayan under which the material, spiritual, moral and mental development of everyone is sought to be achieved.
 The Preamble to the Indian Constitution and the Directive Principles of State Policy represent this ideal.

 (iv) Socialism: Socialism is not new to India.
 Vedanta’s philosophy has socialism in it.
 The national struggle for freedom had this aim also in view.
 Jawaharlal Nehru referred to himself as a socialist and republican.
 Almost all the parties in India profess to promote democratic socialism.
 These principles are included in the Directive Principles of State Policy.
 However, to lay emphasis on this aspect, the word ‘socialism’ was specifically added to the Preamble to the Constitution through the 42nd Amendment.

 (v) Humanism: Humanism is a salient feature of Indian ideology.
 Indian ideology regards the whole of humanity as one big family.
 It believes in resolving international disputes through mutual negotiations.
 This is what we find in the Directive Principles of State Policy.

 (vii) Liberalism: Liberalism does not refer to the Western concept of liberalism.
-It refers, in the Indian context, to self-government, secularism, nationalism, economic reforms, constitutional approach, representative institutions etc. all these concepts were advocated by the modern Indian leaders.
+It refers, in the Indian context, to self-government, secularism, nationalism, economic reforms, constitutional approach, representative institutions etc. All these concepts were advocated by modern Indian leaders.